How Does Alcohol Affect Skin?

 But, within reason, drinking a glass or two, a few times a week isn’t devastating.
 If drinking our favourite drink helps us to relax, then we think that’s a good thing, because stress has a large impact on our emotional and physical health.

-You can also support the health of your skin by using nourishing skin care products specifically designed to support the skin, whatever its needs.
+You can't technically reverse the ill effects of drinking too much alcohol.
+But you can support the health of your skin by using nourishing skin care products specifically designed to support the skin, whatever its needs.
 Our range of alkalising cleansers, moisturisers, serums and masks support all skin types.

 We’ve added hydrating ingredients such as squalane and glycerin and left out the harsh, chemical ingredients that can spell bad news for the skin.
-So if you drink alcohol, support your skin with our nourishing skin care and let your skin do the talking!
+So if you drink alcohol, support your skin with our nourishing skin care and let your skin, not the wine, do the talking!